thisisthedave/tasknotes/docs/views/task-view.md

 The Task View is optimized for large numbers of tasks:

-- **Virtual Scrolling**: Only visible rows are rendered, maintaining performance with thousands of tasks
 - **Efficient Filtering**: Filters use indexed data for fast response
 - **Incremental Updates**: Only changed tasks are re-rendered when data updates